 Allergies can deal a triple-whammy to your energy level.
-First, your symptoms can affect the quality of your sleep.
-Second, allergies cause your immune system to constantly overreact, which can cause fatigue.
+First, symptoms can affect the quality of sleep.
+Second, allergies cause the immune system to constantly overreact, which can cause fatigue.
 Third, some antihistamines cause drowsiness.
 Some newer antihistamines or other medications may be less likely to cause drowsiness.
 Ask your pharmacist for help.

 Sign #10: Depression